 What is the typical timeframe for insurance litigation?

-Although this primarily depends on the complexity of the dispute, the length of proceedings also depends on whether the case is being heard by a court or by a tribunal.
-In the former case, the proceedings are likely to last between three to six years and more should an appeal from the court’s decision be filed.
-If the case is heard by a tribunal, the proceedings are more informal and typically do not extend beyond the two or three year timeframe (barring an appeal).
+Although this primarily depends on the complexity of the dispute, the length of proceedings also depends on whether the case is being heard by a court or by an arbitration tribunal.
+In the former case, the proceedings are likely to last between three to six years, and more should an appeal from the court’s decision be filed.
+In arbitration, the proceedings are more informal and typically do not extend beyond the two or three-year timeframe (barring an appeal to the courts).